First There Was Third Door From The Left

 Our second live event was on July 23rd, 1982 at The Ship in Plumstead.
 Again, it went well for us, although we later heard there was some violence there which was upsetting (we were far too busy to even notice!).
 For these concerts, we used a pre-recorded backing tape of rhythms and synth, voice-tapes etc and Raye played synths, guitar and vocals while I played bass, synth and took care of synching the backing tapes.

-Raye and I met briefly again in 2009 when I went to England for my mum's funeral.
+Raye and I met briefly again in 2009 when I went back to England for my mum's funeral.
 We discussed working together again, and although only one track has come from this so far [link], it is still within the realms of possibility that we will.

 Then There Was we be echo

 Why did I start we be echo?
 Well, I wanted to record still, even after I left TDFTL.
 I played around with some rhythms left over from third door sessions, and produced the first we be echo release.
 I continued recording, and I feel I evolved a little through time - although I did suffer from the Yoko-effect in a number of songs.
-Later, I purchased more equipment - Casio drum machine, Fostek 4-track etc, and released my first "almost commercial" release "I Dance In Circles", with guitar by a friend of my sister, who's name I'm sorry to say I can't remember.
-In the reviews section, I've added a review I found that gives a very flattering commentary of we•be•echo: The Horror and Mundanity of we be echo, click here to read it.
+Later, I purchased more equipment - Casio drum machine, Fostek 4-track etc, and released my first "almost commercial" (haha) release "I Dance In Circles", with guitar by a friend of my sister, who's name I'm sorry to say I can't remember.
+In the reviews section, I've added a review I found that gives a hugely flattering commentary of we•be•echo: The Horror and Mundanity of we be echo, click here to read it.

 While recording as we•be•echo, I played keyboards briefly in a band called The Contacts [one release "Magic People" on "From Bromley With Love" LP, 1981] The Contacts were very poppy, and I only lasted a few months with them.